webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   }
 ```

-When we create a shader module
+Then we create a shader module.

 ```js
   const module = device.createShaderModule({